olegkleiman/sundance/README.md

 ## Cosmos DB embedding search logic
 1. At module level, the Azure Cosmos DB database and container are created if they do not exist.

+Cosmos Database id is configured in .env file as COSMOS_DATABASE_ID.
+The Container id is configured in .env file as COSMOS_CONTAINER_ID.

-After successful execution the container looks as follows in Azure Portal:
+After successful execution the created container looks as follows in Azure Portal:
 ![alt text](image-2.png)
 ```
 path: '/embedding',